markved/svelte-store-context-routing/README.md

 # svelte app

-Example svelte app to show how stores works!
+Example svelte app to show how stores, context and routing works!

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*